I’d like to start out with an observation – If groups are so popular on LinkedIn why is there so much apathy?

 Please forward my notice of cancellation and cc [email protected] our attorney (you mentioned the word contract)

-Customer success management tip-> pull the contract before having the conversation with the customer about the cancellation so you’ll know what the hell you are talking about.
+Customer success management tip, Joe-> pull the contract before having the conversation with the customer about the cancellation so you’ll know what the hell you are talking about.

 response from the founder of SearchSpring

-Joe I never said any such thing – we changed platforms – best of luck to your developers as they are looking at a different site on a different platform on a different server – you have listened to nothing I’ve said – you are fu&#@ng clueless – and thank you once again for more disrespect – trust me the last thing I want on my site is SearchSpring code you dumbass
+Joe, One again you failed to use your ears and mouth in the proportion G*d meant.
+I never said any such thing – we changed platforms – best of luck to your developers as they are looking at a different site on a different platform on a different server – you have listened to nothing I’ve said – you are fu&#@ng clueless – and thank you once again for more disrespect – trust me the last thing I want on my site is SearchSpring code you dumbass.

 Mitch RezmanCMO/SEO, Windy City Parrot where the sun never sets empire